detierno/dice/README.md

 ## Usage

-Them most basic use you can create a new instance of Dice and perform some rolls.
+The most basic use you can create a new instance of Dice and perform some rolls.
 The returned value is a integer containing the sum of all dices rolled

 ```ruby
 dice = Dice.new